 NRC Herzberg Astronomy and Astrophysics

-NRC Herzberg Astronomy and Astrophysics operates three research programs: the Optical Astronomy Program, the Radio Astronomy Program and the Astronomy Technology Program.
+NRC Herzberg Astronomy and Astrophysics operates three research programs:

 - Astronomy Technology Program (ATP)

 Driven by the scientific needs of the astronomy research community, the Astronomy Technology (AT) program develops and delivers innovative technology, instrumentation and next-generation observatory facilities in support of NRC's mandate to operate and administer astronomical observatories on behalf of the Government of Canada.
 As Canada's gateway to the universe, the AT program produces instrumentation to the demanding specifications of many of the world's major observatories which supports Canada's goal to be a world-class provider of astronomical instrumentation.
 By delivering contributions to shared observatories, the program also facilitates proportional access to observatory time for Canadian astronomers.